Poorvi551/SQL_Pentagon_Space/README.md

            *1. int:-*

         * It is used to store number value datatype.
-        * e can store upto 16mB.
+        * We can store upto 16mB.

         * *Syntax:-*